Bungku

 Bungku is a town and the administrative centre of the Regency of Morowali, in Central Sulawesi Province of Indonesia.

 Bungku was originally not the capital of Morowali Regency.
-In 1999, the capital of Morowali Regency was Kolonodale.
+When Morowali Regency came into being on 4 October 1999, the capital of the new Regency was Kolonodale.
 In 2004, the plan to shift the Morowali capital southeast from Kolonodale to Bungku left non-Bungku residents, both Protestant and Muslim, feeling further disenfranchised.
-Accordingly in 2013 a separate North Morowali Regency (with its capital at Kolonodale) was established by separating the northwesterly districts from Morowali Regency.
+Accordingly on 12 April 2013 a separate North Morowali Regency (with its capital at Kolonodale) was established by separating the northwesterly districts from Morowali Regency.

-The city is served by Maleo Airport, opened in March 2017.
+The town is served by Maleo Airport, opened in March 2017.

 Climate

 Bungku has a tropical rainforest climate (Af) with moderate rainfall from September to November and heavy rainfall from December to August.